raspberrypi/documentation/configuration/config-txt/memory.md

 ## gpu_mem

 Specifies how much memory, in megabytes, to reserve for the exclusive use of the GPU: the remaining memory is allocated to the ARM CPU.
 For Pis with less than 1GB of memory, the default is `64`; for Pis with 1GB or more of memory the default is `76`.
-To ensure best performance, you should set `gpu_mem` to the lowest possible value.
+To ensure the best performance of Linux, you should set `gpu_mem` to the lowest possible value.
 If a particular graphics feature is not working correctly, try increasing the value of `gpu_mem`, being mindful of the recommended maximums shown below.
+There is no performance advantage from specifying values larger than is necessary.

 The recommended maximum values are as follows: